cwtsteven/C-like-Compiler/README.md

 </code></pre>

 ## 7 Code Generation
-For now, the compiler can generate codes for simple expression evaluation and global variable assignment.
+For now, the compiler can generate codes for simple expression evaluation (int arithmetic) and global variable declaration and assignment.